This Gluten Free Pumpkin Waffles recipe is easy to make and tastes like pumpkin pie! Top with toasted pecans and maple syrup for breakfast.

 Instructions

-- In one mixing bowl add 2 ¼ cups Bob's Red Mill 1 to 1 flour (or gluten free flour blend of choice), 1 Tbsp. baking powder, ⅓ packed cup brown sugar (light or dark), 2 tsp. cinnamon, 1 tsp. nutmeg, and ¼ tsp. kosher salt.
-Stir until completely combined.
+- In a large mixing bowl, add 2 ¼ cups gluten free flour blend (such as Bob's Red Mill 1 to 1 Flour), 1 Tbsp. baking powder, ⅓ packed cup brown sugar (light or dark) (make sure to break apart any clumps of brown sugar if necessary), 2 tsp. cinnamon, 1 tsp. nutmeg, and ¼ tsp. of kosher salt.

-- In another mixing bowl whisk 2 eggs.
-Add ¼ cup olive oil, 1 cup milk (or non-dairy milk alternative), 1 tsp. vanilla extract, and 1 ¼ cup pumpkin puree (not pumpkin pie filling).
-Whisk until completely combined.
+- In the second bowl, combine 2 eggs, ¼ cup olive oil (or cooking oil of choice), 1 cup milk (or non-dairy milk alternative), 1 tsp. vanilla extract, and 1 ¼ cup pumpkin puree (not pumpkin pie filling).
+Whisk the wet ingredients until completely combined.

-- Pour desired amount of batter into the waffle iron and close.
-Cook the waffle for 3-5 minutes (cooking times will vary depending on the waffle maker).
-The waffle is done once the color is golden and the edges are slightly crisp.
+- Cook the waffle for 3-5 minutes (cooking times will vary depending on the type of waffle iron used).
+Once the waffle is golden brown and firm to the touch it’s done.

 Nellie Tracy